 Mindfulness When Life is Chaotic

-In this post, I discuss my experience dealing with a major surgery and the American, healthcare system.
+In this post, I discuss my experience dealing with two major surgeries and the American, healthcare system.

 A hand with an IV sits on a hospital bed

-In my early 40s, I had major abdominal surgery, a full hysterectomy to be exact.
+In early 2024, I had major abdominal surgery, a full hysterectomy to be exact.
 Due to large fibroids, an ovarian cyst, and a uterus that measured close to an almost full-term fetus (2900 grams! 😮), they took all my inner “girl parts” save one ovary.

 We were fortunate in that I had been aware of the problem for several years and knew surgery was likely coming.
 Also, almost from the beginning, all the doctors were quite confident there was no cancer so that made the whole experience less terrifying.

-Read on for some tips on how I learned to use mindfulness when life is chaotic.
+So read on for some tips on how I learned to use mindfulness when life is chaotic…

 Being humbled by your body’s limitations

-One thing that was hard to get used to while I was recovering from surgery was that my body didn’t work right.
+One thing that was hard to get used to while I was recovering from both surgeries was that my body didn’t work right.
 You literally, CAN’T do things.
-The doctor puts you on limitations such as:
+The doctor (and your physical reality) puts you on limitations such as:

-–You can’t stretch/reach/bend over to grab things
+–No stretching/reaching/bending over to grab things

-–You can’t walk the dog, pick up your kid, etc.
+–No walking the dog, picking up your kid, etc.

-–It hurts to do even the most mundane of daily activities such as: sleep on your side; get in or out of bed or a chair; sit up straight at a table; get off the toilet, etc.
+–It hurts to do even the most mundane of daily activities such as: walking; sleeping on your side; getting in or out of bed or a chair; sitting up straight at a table; getting off the toilet, etc.

 The best thing you can do in these situations is be kind to yourself and accepting of your limitations.
 You will only cause problems if you push yourself too much.
 See this as a doctor’s prescription to take a break!